KJCats/My-Notes/3 - Zettelkasten/The Dunning-Kruger Effect.md

 Body:

 This phenomenon occurs, because often the skills required to accurately evaluate performance, are likely to be the same skills required to be performative.
-This means, you are both not skilled enough for the task and not skilled enough to see your mis
+This results in a state, you are both not skilled enough for the task and not skilled enough to catch your mistakes.

+On the opposite side, people who are highly competent

 End: